Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Methodology

 \subsubsection{Multi-Input Dual Channel Lightcurve (MI-DCL) model}

 The second R-CNN model, referred to as the Multi-Input Dual Channel Lightcurve (MI-DCL) model, employs separate input branches for each bin size.
 Each of the seven light curve inputs is processed through an independent pathway.
-The input format follows the time series structure of the light curves, with two features representing photon counts in the two energy bands: 10–100 keV and 100–900 keV.
+The input format follows the time series structure of the light curves, with two features representing photon counts in the two energy bands

 Each input branch consists of a one-dimensional convolutional layer with four filters of size 16, followed by a max-pooling layer with a pool size of 4.
-The output is then flattened and passed through a fully connected layer with 512 neurons activated by the ReLU function, as defined in equation \ref{eqn:relu}.
-To mitigate overfitting, a dropout layer with a dropout rate of 0.25 is applied.
+The output is then flattened and passed through a fully connected layer with 512 neurons using ReLU activation. as To mitigate overfitting, a dropout layer with a dropout rate of 0.25 is applied.
 This structure is replicated independently across all seven light curve inputs.

 The extracted features from all seven branches are then concatenated into a single merged feature vector.
 This vector is reshaped into a two-dimensional tensor and passed through a Long Short-Term Memory (LSTM) layer comprising 256 units, with both dropout and recurrent dropout rates set at 0.3 to further reduce overfitting and improve generalization.